Employment Reference Check Response Letter Examples

 Confirm authorization and company policy first

-Before replying, check whether the employee or former employee has authorized the reference and what your company policy allows.
-If you are writing a full recommendation instead, use a guide to writing an employee recommendation.
+Before replying, confirm whether the employee or former employee has authorized the reference and check what your company policy allows.
+If you need to write a full recommendation instead, use a guide to writing an employee recommendation.

 See Why this matters

-A reference check response may only confirm employment facts.
-A recommendation letter usually gives broader endorsement and examples.
+A reference check response may confirm only employment facts.
+A recommendation letter usually provides a broader endorsement and specific examples.

 Verify the employment facts

-Check dates, job title, department, role changes and any duties you plan to mention.
-Do not rely on memory if HR records are available.
+Confirm employment dates, job title, department, role changes and any duties you plan to mention.
+Do not rely on memory when HR records are available.

 See a factual line